 While the cake is cooling, make the marshmallow meringue.
 I know some people have a little trouble making meringue but if you have a thermometer, it can be easily done.

-Since meringue is made with egg whites, we want to cook the whites until they are safe to digest.
 Whisk the egg whites with brown sugar and honey over a double boiler.
 In simpler terms, you want a small pot of simmering water and a heat-safe bowl sitting over the water with the egg whites.
 The bowl shouldn't be directly touching the water.

 Heat the egg whites until the temperature reaches 160 degrees F, whisking occasionally.
 Transfer the egg whites to a mixing bowl and add the vanilla.
 Now it's time to whisk the whites until stiff peaks form, about 5-7 minutes.
 And there you go!
 Marshmallow meringue ready in minutes.
 Not too difficult, right?